souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

     ```

     What it is doing is, first it is reading the request which contains a JSON data as body and unmarshalling it into `customer` struct, then it is making `INSERT`  query to the database to add the data.

+    Sample request:-
+    ```
+    curl --location --request POST "localhost:8192/customer" \
+    --header "Content-Type: application/json" \
+    --data "{
+        \"CustomerID\":4,
+        \"CustomerName\": \"souvik\"
+    }"
+    ```

 6. The code for updating the user is as follows:-